ethagnawl/tools-deps-experiment/README.md

 # How?
 This proof-of-concept uses:
-- tools.deps to manage dependencies
+- tools.deps to track dependencies
 - Clojure's CLI to run the program, tests, etc. (The CLI will install dependencies when necessary)
 - GNU make to provide an ergonomic wrapper around the CLI